 Curved Layer Printing.
-Compared with the traditional flat layers, 251 curved layers contain dynamic z-values within individual layers and 252 have excellent properties for use in AM.
-They include alleviating 253 staircase defects, improving surface smoothness, strengthening the 254 printing model, and reducing the printing time.
-The first method 255 proposed for printing curved layers was called curved-layer fused 256 deposition modeling (CLFDM) [Chakraborty et al. 2008].
-Follow-257 ing this, [Allen and Trask 2015; B.Huang and S.Singamneni 2012; 258 Llewellyn-Jones et al. 2016] performed experiments on FDM print-259 ers to demonstrate these properties.
-The industry-standard slicing 260 software Ultimaker Cura [Ultimaker 2021] also involves printing curved layers in the surface model, instead of a solid model, to 262 produce spiralized outer contours of the mesh, where this works 263 well on simple shapes like a vase or a cylinder.
-[Ezair et al. 2018] 264 proposed an algorithm that generates covering curves based on the 265 geometric characteristics of a given volume.
-[Etienne et al. 2019] 266 used a different approach that optimizes the parameterization to obtain tops with smooth surfaces.
-The toolpaths thus produced are 268 mapped back into the initial domain without requiring splitting 269 or re-ordering.
-We apply this method in our method for merging 270 curved OPPs.
-Researchers have recently applied curved layer-based 271 printing to multi-axis printers.
-[Dai et al. 2018; Li et al. 2021; Xu 272 et al. 2019] designed a curved toolpath by using additional DOFs to 273 fabricate solid models in a support-free manner.
-[Chen et al. 2019a] 274 proposed a CLFDM slicing algorithm that allows layers of variable 275 thickness.
-[Fang et al. 2020] introduced a field-based optimization 276 framework to generate curved layers to reinforce 3D-printed models.
-277 We focus on three-axis printer platforms in this paper.
-278 volume of extrusion amount and a high rate of deposition.
+Compared with the traditional flat layers, curved layers contain dynamic z-values within individual layers and have excellent properties for use in AM.
+They include alleviating staircase defects, improving surface smoothness, strengthening the printing model, and reducing the printing time.
+The first method proposed for printing curved layers was called Curved-Layer Fused Deposition Modeling (CLFDM) [Chakraborty et al. 2008].
+Following this, Allen and Trask [2015], Huang and Singamneni [2012], and Llewellyn-Jones et al. [2016] performed experiments on FDM printers to demonstrate these properties.
+The industry-standard slicing software Ultimaker Cura [Ultimaker 2021] also involves printing curved layers in the surface model, instead of a solid model, to produce spiralized outer contours of the mesh, where this works well on simple shapes like a vase or a cylinder.
+Ezair et al. [2018] proposed an algorithm that generates covering curves based on the geometric characteristics of a given volume.
+Etienne et al. [2019] used a different approach that optimizes the parameterization to obtain tops with smooth surfaces.
+The toolpaths thus produced are mapped back into the initial domain without requiring splitting or re-ordering.
+We apply this method in our method for merging curved OPPs.
+Researchers have recently applied curved layer based printing to multi-axis printers.
+Dai et al. [2018], Li et al. [2021], and Xu et al. [2019] designed a curved toolpath by using additional DOFs to fabricate solid models in a support-free manner.
+Chen et al. [2019a] proposed a CLFDM slicing algorithm that allows layers of variable thickness.
+Fang et al. [2020] introduced a field-based optimization framework to generate curved layers to reinforce 3D-printed models.
+We focus on three-axis printer platforms in this article.

+Fabrication of Thin Shells.
+Fabricating thin shells is gaining increasing attention in the area, as it shortens the fabrication time compared with closed models.
+Lightweight shell models have thus been widely applied.
+This advantage is further enhanced when fabricating viscous slurry materials, like clay and concrete, with a large volume of extrusion amount and a high rate of deposition.
 The continuity of material deposition is critical for shell models due to the artifacts caused by transfer moves.
-Most studies have used multiaxis platforms and incorporated curved layers for printing shells.
-[Mitropoulou et al. 2020] proposed a method to design non-planar, layered paths for the robotic FDM printing of single-shell surfaces.
-[Bhatt et al. 2020] proposed a layer slicing and toolpath planning algorithm to build thin parts of the shell on a three-DOF building platform and a three-DOF extrusion tool.
+Most studies have used multi-axis platforms and incorporated curved layers for printing shells.
+Mitropoulou et al. [2020] proposed a method to design non-planar, layered paths for the robotic FDM printing of single-shell surfaces.
+Bhatt et al. [2020] proposed a layer slicing and toolpath planning algorithm to build thin parts of the shell on a three-DOF building platform and a three-DOF extrusion tool.
 The printing of concrete shells has attracted research interest in the interdisciplinary field of digital fabrication and architecture.
-[Burger et al. 2020] used single shells as molds for concrete casting, and [Anton et al. 2019] proposed a design tool for producing bespoke concrete columns that used a curved layer for continuous extrusion.
-[Bhooshan et al. 2020] also emphasized interactive shell modeling and integrated modeling for toolpath generation.
+Burger et al. [2020] used single shells as molds for concrete casting, and Anton et al. [2019] proposed a design tool for producing bespoke concrete columns that used a curved layer for continuous extrusion.
+Bhooshan et al. [2020] also emphasized interactive shell modeling and integrated modeling for toolpath generation.